Lurker00/PhoneBook/README.md

 The firmware has a code to accept video stream via ADB connection, but I don't know whether it is actually used.

+There is [Android application](https://play.google.com/store/apps/details?id=com.anyware.appctrl), which is, actually, only provides UI to PhoneBook firmware settings and updates.
+It has a "gamer" mode, which, in fact, only a launcher which turns PhoneBook into a mode which supports macros for keys.

 ## Problems found

 ### Keyboard